Starlink vs. T-Mobile: What is the Better Rural Internet Solution

 Andreas Rivera

 Starlink and T-Mobile 5G Home Internet have quickly become main rivals in the rural internet market.
-Both provide reliable, fast, wireless internet connections and are available in many places that aren’t serviced by cable or fiber internet.
+Both provide reliable, fast wireless internet connections and are available in many places without access to cable or fiber internet.

 They're both similar in many ways: